ShaneHarvey/specifications/source/transactions/transactions.rst

 This method aborts the currently active transaction on this session.
 Drivers MUST run an abortTransaction command with the transaction’s writeConcern.
-When this method completes the session moves to the “transaction aborted” state.
+When this method completes the session moves to the "transaction aborted" state.

-It is only valid to call abortTransaction when the session is in the “starting transaction” or “transaction in progress” state, otherwise drivers MUST raise an error without modifying transaction state.
+It is only valid to call abortTransaction when the session is in the "starting transaction" or "transaction in progress" state, otherwise drivers MUST raise an error without modifying transaction state.

-If this session is in the “no transaction” state, then drivers MUST raise an error containing the message “No transaction started”.
+If this session is in the "no transaction" state, then drivers MUST raise an error containing the message "No transaction started".

-If this session is in the “transaction committed” state, then drivers MUST raise an error containing the message “Cannot call abortTransaction after calling commitTransaction”.
+If this session is in the "transaction committed" state, then drivers MUST raise an error containing the message "Cannot call abortTransaction after calling commitTransaction".

-If this session is already in the “transaction aborted” state, then drivers MUST raise an error containing the message “Cannot call abortTransaction twice”.
+If this session is already in the "transaction aborted" state, then drivers MUST raise an error containing the message "Cannot call abortTransaction twice".

-It is valid to call abortTransaction when the session is in the “starting transaction” or “transaction in progress” state.
-When the session is in the “starting transaction” state, meaning, no operations have been performed on this transaction, drivers MUST NOT run the abortTransaction command.
+It is valid to call abortTransaction when the session is in the "starting transaction" or "transaction in progress" state.
+When the session is in the "starting transaction" state, meaning, no operations have been performed on this transaction, drivers MUST NOT run the abortTransaction command.